 How To Deal With A Spouse Who Blames You For Everything

-Every couple has disagreements, discord, arguments, and fights, But some spouses can be insufferable and keep shifting the blame that it can make you wonder, ‘Why my husband blames me for everything?’.
+Every couple has disagreements, discord, arguments, and fights, But some spouses can be insufferable and keep shifting the blame that it can make you wonder, ‘Why does my husband blame me for everything?’.
 They keep blaming you for everything and anything, and their behavior seems irrational.
+Blame games can hurt both partners, leading to resentment, loneliness, and feelings of not being good enough.
 It can be very challenging to deal with such spouses as you don’t really know what really hurts or annoys them and when they can fly off the handle.
 We bring you some of the reasons for their behavior and the best ways to deal with an unreasonable spouse.

 In This Article